Outlining Responsibilities, Tools, and Standard Operating Procedures

 But other problems are more difficult to diagnose and solve, and require more advanced equipment.

 For example, cables that can’t be easily accessed over their full length can be difficult to test and diagnose.
-Specialized equipment, such as time-domain reflectometers (TDRs) may be required in this case.
+Specialised equipment, such as time-domain reflectometers (TDRs) may be required in this case.

 It’s important to know what CCTV maintenance equipment is available, and to know when more advanced procedures than what’s available need to be performed.

-Many preventative operations can be performed on the spot.
+Many preventive operations can be performed on the spot.
 A loose screw can be tightened, a dirty lens can be cleaned.

 But what about items that need to be replaced?